cborchert/5sg/readme.md

 - If the frontmatter property is defined, it supercedes the directory-based layout
 - If the frontmatter property `layout` === false, no layout will be used.
 - The layout name is case insensitive
+- Layouts are not applied to svelte components by default.
+You can just import the component and use it in your svelte component.

 ### Markdown Frontmatter in Layouts